llm

 chunk_overlap:int=50, ignore_fn:Optional[Callable]=None,

 Ingests all documents in source_folder into vector database.
 Previously-ingested documents are ignored.
-Extra kwargs fed to load_single_document.
+Extra kwargs fed to load_single_document and/or load_docments.

 Type Default Details